High-performance conditional-driving gate for Kerr parametric oscillator qubits: CD gate and models

 We refer to Eqs.~(\ref{eq:H1}-\ref{eq:g}) as the RWA model.
 From Eqs.~(\ref{eq:K1}) and (\ref{eq:K2}), we can determine the Kerr coefficients as $K_j/(2\pi)=12$~MHz.
 Also, we set the parametric pump amplitudes as $P_j=4K_j$ so that average photon numbers approximately become 4 during idle time, which determines $\delta_j$ through Eqs.~(\ref{eq:P1}) and (\ref{eq:P2}).
 We also set the couping strength as $g/(2\pi)=10$~MHz, which determines $E_\textrm{C}$ through Eq.~(\ref{eq:g}).

-Following Ref.~\cite{Iyama2024,Hoshi2024}, we apply a time-dependent flux to each loop in the DC-SQUID array to cancel the undesired AC-Zeeman shifts in Eqs.~(\ref{eq:KPO1}) and (\ref{eq:KPO2}).
+We apply a time-dependent flux to each loop in the DC-SQUID array to cancel the undesired AC-Zeeman shifts in Eqs.~(\ref{eq:KPO1}) and (\ref{eq:KPO2}).
 This implementation corresponds to introducing additional angles $\theta_j$ to Eq.~(\ref{eq:SC_model2}) as

 We have numerically found that tiny detunings remain even though Eq.~(\ref{eq:cancellation}) is applied.
 To compensate the tiny detunings, we adjust the pump frequencies as ${\omega_{\textrm{p}j}=2\tilde{\omega}_j+\Delta_{\textrm{p}j}}$, where $\Delta_{\textrm{p}j}$ are set as ${\Delta_{\textrm{p}1}/(2\pi)=1.9}$~MHz and ${\Delta_{\textrm{p}2}/(2\pi)=1.7}$~MHz.